Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter

 For $4/3<p<2$, the cosmological constant diverges in the asymptotic regime, and the geometry resulting from the collapse has a steep pressure core.
 For instance, taking $p=3/2$, we have the solution \be M(R) = M_{0} \left[ 1-e^{-\frac{2 R^{3/2}}{(6 \xi M_0)^{1/2}}} \right] \, \, . \ee In this case it is not possible to give an analytical expression for $a(t)$, because in the expansion of the potential the terms following the first are relevant.
 Asymptotically close to the surface of the matter ball, we have

+where $q_1$, $w_1$, $w_2$, $z_1$, and $z_2$ are positive coefficients depending on $\xi$ and $M_0$.
 The dynamics generating this type of core violate the SEC only via \eqref{interiorSEC3}, similarly to de Sitter case.
 On the other hand, for the steep pressure core, while $M(R)$ converges to zero for $R=0$, the curvature diverges.
 However, \textit{it is physically meaningless to evaluate at $R=0$ quantities related the exterior spacetime}, since for the latter the domain of the radial coordinate is dictated by \eqref{domainradial}.
 In order to evaluate correctly the curvature in the center, as in any inner layer with respect to the surface shell constituting the boundary of the matter ball, it has to be considered the interior spacetime.
 Thus, it has to be used the expression \eqref{interiorKretschmann}.
 The latter, since $a(t)>0$ always, is finite at all times.
 However, we are left with a non-trivial question: given that the SEC is violated both in the interior and in the exterior, what does cause this mathematical divergence?
 The answer lies in the behaviour of $\Lambda(\epsilon)$, which reflects on that of $P_{\perp}(R)$.
-Peculiarly, the collapsing matter avoids the singularity formation thanks to a divergent $\Lambda(\epsilon)$, which provides an infinite amount of negative effective pressure $p_{\text{eff}}(\epsilon)$ in the interior.
+Peculiarly, the collapsing matter avoids the singularity formation thanks to an asymptotically increasing $\Lambda(\epsilon)$, which provides an indefinite amount of negative effective pressure $p_{\text{eff}}(\epsilon)$ in the interior.
 In the exterior, this consistently reflects onto $P_{\perp}(R)$ being not bounded from below for decreasing values of $R$.
 Such a defining property can be formalized as $P_{\perp}(R)$ having one inflection point only, as indicated in Tab.\ \ref{tab:corestresults}.
-To summarize, the factitious divergence of the curvature in the center occurs because, forcing the extrapolation of the solution beyond its physical domain \eqref{domainradial}, there would be, paradoxically, “too much” violation of the SEC.